Billiam/love-rollbar/README.md

 Create an account at [Rollbar.com](http://rollbar.com), or create a new project if you have an account already.
 In your project settings, locate your project access tokens, and find your post_client_token.
 This is an api token with limited permissions.

-You will need to pass this token to the rollbar library (see below), and you will need to distribute this token with your game.
+You will need to pass this token to the Rollbar library (see below), and you will need to distribute this token with your game.

 Optionally, set up all your notification channels (hipchat/pivotal/trello/whatever) in Rollbar.